nonplain/nonplain.js/README.md

 ### What the body is (the content)

-The body is everything after the metadata.
+The body is everything after the frontmatter.

 When the file is put together, it looks like this: